 In 2010, a draft wilderness management plan /environmental assessment was published.
 However, due to issues subsequently raised by climbers and American Indian tribes, the National Park Service and Bureau of Land Management agreed to prepare a revised wilderness management plan / environmental impact statement.

-This draft wilderness management plan / environmental impact statement presents and analyzes three alternatives for future direction of the management and use of eight wilderness areas in Lake Mead NRA and adjacent BLM lands.
-Alternative B is the agencies' preferred alternative.
-The potential environmental impacts of all alternatives have been identified and assessed.
+A notice of availability of the draft wilderness management plan / environmental impact statement was filed on January 17, 2014, and published in the Federal Register (79 FR 14363) on January 21, 2014.
+The public was invited to submit comments on the draft document from January 21, 2014, through March 23, 2014.
+The draft plan presented and analyzed three alternatives for future direction of the management and use of eight wilderness areas in Lake Mead NRA and adjacent BLM lands.

-This draft plan proposes some changes in how the eight wilderness areas are managed.
+The draft plan proposed some changes in how the eight wilderness areas are managed.
 Three alternatives were developed that varied primarily in the level of public access and degree of management.
 All of the alternatives were crafted with the intention of ensuring cohesive management of the wilderness areas across jurisdictional boundaries.
 The proposed changes that would be most obvious to the public are those that address access and visitor distribution, visitor information services, management of climbers, and resource conditions.
-Alternative A, the "no-action" alternative, reflects current management of the wilderness areas and serves as a baseline for comparison with the other action alternatives.
-Alternative B, the agencies' preferred alternative, generally focuses on protecting the character of the wilderness areas while providing a few more opportunities for access into several areas.
-Alternative C provides a higher level of access and visitor use management while still protecting the overall character of the wilderness areas.
+Alternative A, the "no-action" alternative, reflected current management of the wilderness areas and served as a baseline for comparison with the other action alternatives.
+Alternative B, the agencies' preferred alternative, generally focused on protecting the character of the wilderness areas while providing a few more opportunities for access into several areas.
+Alternative C provided a higher level of access and visitor use management while still protecting the overall character of the wilderness areas.